 Offload supported backups to secondary replicas of an availability group

-The Always On availability groups active secondary capabilities include support for performing backup operations on secondary replicas.
+The Always On availability groups active secondary capabilities include support for taking backups on secondary replicas.
 Backup operations can put significant strain on I/O and CPU (with backup compression).
 Offloading backups to a synchronized or synchronizing secondary replica allows you to use the resources on server instance that hosts the primary replica for your tier-1 workloads.

 RESTORE statements are not allowed on either the primary or secondary databases of an availability group.